Deep4Patel9/aws_investment_bot/README.md

 ## Technologies

-This project uses python 3.7 for the lambda function and aws Lex to create a chat bot.
+This project uses python 3.7 for the lambda function and AWS Lex to create a chat bot.

 ---